CatChenal/MCCE4-Alpha/README.md

 MCCE4 contains C-code programs that must be compiled by the user prior to use.
 The two compilable programs are mcce and NGPB, the default PBE solver.
   * NOTE: We also provide the DelPhi PBE solver executable file (`delphi`), without guarantying its runnability on all systems.

-  * To compile mcce and ngpb, please run:
+  * To compile mcce and ngpb:
     - Ensure you have sudo access as it is necessary for the installation of the NGPB container (~10min+)
     - `cd` into your MCCE4-Alpha clone directory
     - Run these commands: